'We can't imagine the title race at the moment' - Klopp says Burnley defeat is a 'massive punch in the face' for Liverpool | Goal.com

 The Reds looked on course to retain the Premier League trophy after a 7-0 thrashing of Crystal Palace on December 19, but subsequent draws with West Brom, Newcastle and United along with a loss at Southampton allowed the chasing pack to overtake them.

-Klopp concedes he is no longer even thinking about winning the title again after their latest setback, as he told BBC Match of the Day : "Everything, all the English words, massive, massive punch in the face or whatever, it's my responsibility, that's the easy explanation.
+Klopp concedes he is no longer even thinking about winning the title again after their latest setback, as he told BBC Sport: "Everything, all the English words, massive, massive punch in the face or whatever, it's my responsibility, that's the easy explanation.
 We had the ball a lot, created some and didn't finish the situations off.
 That keeps the game open and then they get the penalty - Alisson told me he didn't touch him, but I didn't see it back.

 "It's wrong decisions in the moment, three crosses in the box, we tried to find a player, didn't, it's my job to make sure the boys are in the right position, that they feel right.